 Reasons could be many:-low grades, lack of proper guidance, relationship issues, lack of self-confidence, low self-esteem, fear of failure and stress.
-It could also be physical like eyesight problems or health problems that make them loose confidence to do well.
-The numerous distractions like Internet and too much of social cell phone usage are also a reason for lack of motivation for students to learn.
+It could also be physical like eyesight problems or health problems that make them lose confidence to do well.
+The numerous distractions like the Internet and too much of social cell phone usage is also a reason for lack of motivation for students to learn.

 One of the biggest reasons is that High school students loose direction and vision and College students often believe wrongly that what they are learning may not be relevant to their future.
 This could be because of peer pressure or that these students were forced into this branch of learning by parents.
 It becomes a serious problem especially at the College level when students are days/semesters away from their Career life!

 This is why educators suggest motivational lesson plans for high school students and college students for inclusion in the curriculum.

 Motivation, and how can it be provided at High school and college levels

 It is imperative that motivation and learning go hand in hand at school.
 Teachers can motivate students in many ways.
 They can join their groups and understand their psyche.
 They can consider the following for providing motivation in the classroom:

 1. Use of motivational activities for college students to grab student’s attention